stephomi/nomadsculpt.com/manual/docs/faq.md

 The [web demo](https://stephaneginier.com/archive/nomad_demo) is usually updated with the pending/incoming release.

 ### Is there a Windows or OSX version?
-No, but it is planned.
+No, but it is planned for 2024.

 ### Why is there a free trial on Android?
 But not on iOS?
 Because old Android devices suck (and some recent ones as well...), and I didn't want people to buy the app and be welcomed with a black screen.